PostHog/posthog.com/contents/blog/how-to-run-transparent-company.md

 * Pull Requests > Issues > Public Slack Channels > Private groups or Slack DMs > Email

-We also use a weekly 30 mins all hands (including written notes) to highlight across everything being shared what really matters across all teams.
+We also use a weekly 30-minute all hands (including written notes) to highlight what really matters across all teams.

-It has:
+It covers:

-* Top level news - any major things to note (for example, strategy details or changes, new team members)
+* **Top level news**, such as strategy details or changes, new team members, and rectruitment plans
-* Revenue - this is an output of all the other teams working well
+* **Revenue updates**, because this is an output of all the other teams working well
-* OKRs - are we on track or not for each key result, and any extra context
+* **OKR updates**, so we can share progress for each key result, and any extra context
-* Handpicked list of any important policy changes from our handbook
+* **Important policy updates**, all of which is included in our online [company handbook](/handbook)
-* Demos - if people have something cool to show that they built, they can show it off
+* **Demos** of coll things people have built or are working on

 ## How we share our financial performance

-* Fundraising
+### Fundraising

 We share why we are fundraising, or not, and what our goals are for the business that'll make this easier.

 If we are fundraising, we'll provide updates on the process.
 We'll share what our specific goals are for a term sheet, and how we're doing as we run the process.

-* Stock options
+### Stock options

 Everyone should know the percentage of the company they own, their strike price, the terms of their options, and the impact of fundraising on this stuff.

 At some stage, we'll do more here - letting people model what options are worth depending on how the company performs, for example.

-* Financial reports (profit/loss/balance etc)
+### Financial reports (profit/loss/balance etc)

 This should be copy pasta from your board slides.
 We share the monthly reports our accountants create with our team.

 ## How we build product openly

-We're split into small teams.
+We're [split into small teams](/handbook/people/team-structure/why-small-teams).
 Each small team runs their own sprints.
 They share:

 * How last sprint went
 * What the plan is for the next sprint